“Yes, urgent action is essential”

 Be one of the first to vote

-The debate over human-caused climate change centers on whether rising global temperatures—driven primarily by greenhouse gas emissions from burning fossil fuels—constitute an urgent crisis demanding immediate government intervention.
-Scientists overwhelmingly agree on the reality and human cause of climate change, but disagreement persists over the severity of impacts, the cost-effectiveness of proposed solutions, and the appropriate role of government versus markets in addressing it.
-This question sits at the intersection of science, economics, and political philosophy, with profound implications for energy policy, economic growth, and international cooperation.
+The debate over human-caused climate change centers on whether rising global temperatures—driven primarily by greenhouse gas emissions from burning fossil fuels—constitute an urgent crisis warranting immediate government intervention.
+Scientists overwhelmingly agree on the human cause and serious risks, but disagreement persists over the pace of action, economic costs of mitigation, and the role of government versus market solutions.
+This question sits at the intersection of climate science, economics, and political philosophy, shaping everything from energy policy to international agreements.